 Now you have the facts and you can decide for yourself whether biking around the island is an activity you want to add to your Gili Trawangan island itinerary.

-It’s more important than ever before to keep our oceans clean and protect marine ecosystems.
-I’ve always wanted to participate in a beach cleanup…and on Gili T I finally got my chance.
+It’s more important than ever before to travel responsibly and practice ecotourism.
+I’ve always wanted to participate in a beach cleanup…and in Lombok I finally got my chance.

 The Gili Eco Trust organizes a Debris Free Friday every week at 5:00PM.
 Volunteers get together at a new location (specified weekly on their Facebook page) for a 1-hour clean up followed by a free Bintang beer!
 Not only is it a great way to give back to the local environment, but it’s an awesome activity on Gili Trawangan for solo travelers to make friends.